zagi97/learning-git/README.md

 # learning-git
-amigoscode tutorial about git and github
+Amigoscode tutorial about git and github.<br>
-This repository(repo) was used to learn git from Amigoscode
+This repository(repo) was used to learn git from Amigoscode.